Chart Color Schemes

 Mount Sheridan has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Mount Sheridan's population, as of November 2025, is approximately 9,091.
-This figure represents an increase of 413 people since the 2021 Census, which recorded a population of 8,678.
-The change is inferred from the estimated resident population of 9,024 in June 2024 and an additional 72 validated new addresses since the Census date.
-This results in a population density ratio of 1,348 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Natural growth drove most of this population increase, contributing approximately 58.4% of overall gains during recent periods.
+Mount Sheridan's population, as per AreaSearch's analysis, was approximately 9,091 by November 2025.
+This figure represents an increase of 413 people, a 4.8% rise from the 2021 Census count of 8,678 residents.
+The growth is estimated based on ABS data showing an ERP of 9,024 in June 2024 and 72 new validated addresses since the Census date.
+This results in a population density of 1,348 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Natural growth accounted for approximately 58.4% of recent population gains in the area.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking ahead, regional areas are projected to experience above median population growth nationally.
-Mount Sheridan is expected to expand by 1,317 persons to 2041, with an increase of 13.8% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population projections indicate an above-median growth trend for regional areas nationwide.
+By 2041, the area is projected to expand by 1,317 persons, reflecting a total increase of 13.8% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population